VoxeLibre/VoxeLibre/mods/CORE/mcl_worlds/API.md

 * pos: position

 ## mcl_worlds.layer_to_y(layer, mc_dimension)
-Takes a Minecraft layer and a “dimension” name and returns the corresponding Y coordinate for MineClone 2. mc_dimension can be "overworld", "nether", "end" (default: "overworld").
+Takes a Minecraft layer and a “dimension” name and returns the corresponding Y coordinate for VoxeLibre. mc_dimension can be "overworld", "nether", "end" (default: "overworld").

 * layer: int